Robot Drummer: Learning Rhythmic Skills for Humanoid Drumming: Related Works

 \subsection{Learning to Play Music}

 Robotic musicianship has advanced from purely trajectory-based systems \cite{weinberg2007design} to data-driven and learning-based paradigms \cite{robopianist2023, karbasi2024embodied}.
 Early works used simple arms and rules-based improvisation to interactively play alongside humans \cite{weinberg2007interactive}.
-More recently, RL has enabled end‐to‐end training of anthropomorphic hands to play hundreds of piano pieces \cite{robopianist2023}.
+More recently, RL has enabled end‐to‐end training of anthropomorphic hands to play piano pieces \cite{robopianist2023}.
 In drumming, a two-DoF underactuated arm was trained to generate rhythmic patterns under simplified kinematics \cite{karbasi2024embodied}.
 Additionally, wearable robotic prosthetics have been developed to augment human drumming abilities, using muscle signals to adapt to the musical contexts \cite{yang2021drumming}.
-Despite these advances, no prior work has investigated training a humanoid body to learn temporally precise, spatially coordinated drumming patterns.

-To address this gap, we introduce Robot Drummer, a general RL framework for humanoid drumming that learns to perform drum patterns derived from MIDI transcriptions.
-In Robot Drummer, we formulate drumming as sequential fulfillment of timed contacts and decompose a full drum track into short, fixed‐length contact segments, trained in parallel with a single policy.
-We also design dense rhythmic contact rewards that treat each contact event (correct, wrong, or missed) as a learning signal, thereby guiding the policy toward correct rhythmic behaviors.
-Together, these components enable the training of policies that play drum tracks across a wide range of songs, bringing RL-driven humanoid control into the domain of expressive, process-driven musical performance.
+All of the aforementioned works either focus on simplified, low~DOF embodiments for drumming or on floating-hand setups for piano playing.
+In contrast, Robot Drummer treats percussion as a long-horizon skill that requires coordinated, high-DoF humanoid control and provides a general simulation framework to advance robotic musicianship.